 A minor in criminal justice will help you understand the American criminal justice system, the philosophies and practices of various correctional programs, and the techniques and theories of law enforcement—valuable information for any social scientist or legal professional.
 Learn more.

-This minor from Ball State gives you knowledge and experience in the areas of criminal investigation and evidence, criminal law, and digital forensics.
+This minor from Ball State gives you knowledge and experience in the areas of digital forensics, criminal investigation and evidence, criminal law, and computer science.
 Learn more.

 This program will prepare you for a leadership role in criminal justice/public administration agencies and provides a solid base from which to pursue doctoral study.
 Learn more.